 In a crowded business world, few of us have the advantage of being the only one in our field.
 In fact, just the opposite.
-Sometimes it seems like we’re surrounded by competitors on all sides, all struggling to capture the fleeting attention of the same elusive customers.
+Sometimes it seems like we’re surrounded by competitors on all sides, all struggling to capture the fleeting attention of the same elusive customers through our digital and traditional marketing.

 So how you do stand out from the crowd and show how your business is special?